amirmohan/amirmohan.github.io/_site/_pages/about_varun.md

-Varun Sendilraj is a third year undergraduate student in the school of `Biomedical Engineering` and `Computer Science` at Georgia Tech.
+Varun Sendilraj is a forth year undergraduate student in the school of `Biomedical Engineering` and `Computer Science` at Georgia Tech.